-A great book by James Clear that gives you a scientific view of what is core to everything you do in life.
+This is a great book by James Clear that gives you a scientific view of what is core to everything you do in life: your habits.
 Here are some of the best lessons to take away from the book:

 The effects of small habits do compound over time is a big deal for you to observe.

 The choices we make seem at some times to make little difference on any given day and yet the impact they deliver over the months and years can be enormous.
 A slight change in your daily habits can guide your life to a very different destination.
 Try it!

 Make a choice that is 1% better or 1% worse seems insignificant in the moment, but over a lifetime these choices determine the difference between who you are and who you could be.
 Life is cumulative and it works both ways.

 System for change

 A system of atomic habits is what we therefore should create in our lives.
 If you’re having trouble changing your habits, the problem isn’t you.
 The problem is your system.
 You don’t rise to the level of your goals, you fall to the level of your systems.
 What a key point!

 The habit loop

 The cue triggers a craving, which motivates a response, which provides a reward, which satisfies the craving and, ultimately, becomes associated with the cue.